 The Canadian Heritage Arts Society holds two Endowment Funds with the Victoria Foundation.
 Donations can be designated to either Fund by donating to the Canadian College of Performing Arts directly or by contacting the Victoria Foundation.
 All donations made before October 31st each year will be matched by the Canadian Cultural Investments Fund.
 Proceeds from this endowment are used to fund various scholarships at the College.

-The Canadian College of Performing Arts would like to acknowledge the following people who have donated to the Ives Family Endowment Fund over the years:
+The Canadian College of Performing Arts would like to acknowledge the following people who have donated to the Legacy Scholarship Fund over the years:

 Jean Ives and James Griffith